kubernetes/features/keps/sig-network/20201010-kube-proxy-v2/README.md

 The first NextItem in the stream will be the state info required for the next polling call, and any subsequent item will be an actual state object.
 The stream is closed when the full state has been sent.

-The client library abstract those details away and provides the full state after each change, and includes a default Run function, setting up default flags, parsing them and running the client, allowing very simple clients like this:
+The client library abstracts those details away and provides the full state after each change, and includes a default Run function, setting up default flags, parsing them and running the client, allowing very simple clients like this:

 ```golang